 Both cameras under consideration feature a full frame sensor and have a format factor (sometimes also referred to as "crop factor") of 1.0.
 Within the spectrum of camera sensors, this places the review cameras among the large-sensor cameras that aim for top notch image quality.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

-While the two cameras under review share the same sensor size, the A7 offers a higher resolution of 24 megapixel, compared with 23.7 MP of the M Typ 240.
-This megapixel advantage translates into a 1 percent gain in linear resolution.
+While the two cameras under review share the same sensor size, the A7 offers a slightly higher resolution of 24 megapixel, compared with 23.7 MP of the M Typ 240.
+This megapixel advantage translates into a 0.8 percent gain in linear resolution.
 On the other hand, these sensor specs imply that the A7 has a higher pixel density and a smaller size of the individual pixel (with a pixel pitch of 5.97μm versus 6.01μm for the M Typ 240).
-However, it should be noted that the A7 is a somewhat more recent model (by 1 year) than the M Typ 240, and its sensor might have benefitted from technological advances during this time that further enhance the light gathering capacity of individual pixels.
+However, it should be noted that the A7 is a somewhat more recent model (by 1 year) than the M Typ 240, and its sensor might have benefitted from technological advances during this time that at least partly compensate for the smaller pixel size.